To refinish or to recraft your staircase

 On this first step old carpeting is removed and the surfaces are rid tack strips, nails and staples.
 This process yields the clean leveled surface required from proper wood installation.

 Each step in a staircase is composed of a tread (where the foot lands) and a riser (the vertical piece).
 The bull nose of a tread is the rounded part facing you as you step up.
 This rounded part that protrudes is cut so that the riser is flushed with the tread, creating a flat surface against which to install the new tread and riser.

 although a staircase may seem perfectly square, it never is.
 Thus the treads and risers need to be measured and cut to fit each individual step.

 Once all the pieces–treads and risers–have been customized, they get installed by attaching them with glue and nails.

 If the desired result is to match the color and finish to a previously refinished neighboring floor, then sanding and refinishing is recommended.
 Read more about this in our sanding and refinishing page.
-If on the other hand the adjacent floors are pre-finished, then it is recommended that pre-finished treads and risers be installed.

 As with any other hardwood floor, if your wood staircase is in pretty good condition and is only showing dullness, scuff marks or light scratches, it may simply be buffed and recoated.